What are the opportunities for outerwear apparel in the European market?

 The EU Ecolabel for textiles focuses on minimising environmental impact at the manufacturing stage.

 For more information, see our study on buyer requirements for apparel.

 The competition in outerwear does not differ significantly from the apparel sector in general.
-See our study about competition in apparel for a general overview.
-Refer also to our 10 tips for doing business with European buyers.
+Refer to our 10 tips for doing business with European buyers.

 Outerwear is mainly sold via physical shops and retailers, but online sales are growing.
 In Europe, catalogue shopping is an important purchasing channel.

 In general, apparel retailers make up the most commonly used channel for apparel sales in Europe.
 In most European countries, this channel accounts for 40% to 60% of distribution.
 Some retailers appeal more to young consumers while others target older demographics.
 Some retailers target consumers who follow the latest fashions closely while others aim for consumers of basic outerwear.

 For high-end segments, product quality in terms of fabric, fit and finishing must be in line with customer expectations.
 Minimum delivery volumes and terms of payment vary greatly and need to be requested on an individual basis.

 These trade fairs can be useful for finding trading partners in Europe:

 - ISPO, Germany (also has Chinese editions);